-Grants are awarded in four categories and are intended to fund arts, heritage, history, preservation and humanities programs.
-The guidelines for the most recent grant cycle are posted here.
+Program awards are made in four categories and are intended to fund arts, heritage, history, preservation and humanities programs.

 Cultural Development Grants are for project activities that:

 In considering funding requests, the Cultural Trust seeks proposals that will expand the public benefit of Oregon’s culture through:

 Have questions?
 Contact Aili Schreiner at firstname.lastname@example.org or 503.986.0089.
 You may schedule a 30 minute consultation before April 1; draft applications will receive feedback if received prior to March 31, 2020.

 The Organizational & Professional Development Grant Program is an opportunity available to cultural nonprofits in Oregon as well as Cultural Trust County and Tribal Cultural Coalitions and their members.
 Applying organizations must have an annual operating budget of under $1 million.
 Rolling Deadline July 1, 2020 – May 30, 2021.
 The FY2021 application cycle is now open.